 Once all of the boxes had been emptied, Kimberly secluded herself in her apartment, and with her little terrier, Gracie by her side poured her heart into a story that she felt privileged to be a part of.
 The words effortlessly came to her as she captured the joyful relationship between one man and thousands of people who were vulnerable and in need.

 When her manuscript was completed, she only allowed one person to read it before it went to the editors.
 When he finished the last page, Edwin Ferguson cried.
-Even though he’d believed in Kimberly, he had not anticipated that the work would turn out so perfect.
-She had not only captured the essence of what Isaac had done, but also the lifetime of friendship between the two men.
+Even though he’d believed in Kimberly, he had not anticipated that the work would turn out so perfectly.
+She had not only captured the essence of what Isaac had done but also the lifetime of friendship between the two men.
 She had created magic, and it was a joy to read.

 Some months later, the book was published, and even without promotion or fanfare, history was made.
 Just as Isaac had predicted, people were immediately drawn to the universal message of hope.